-Essay 4.
-Describe all types of extra-professional activities in which you have been or are still involved for a significant amount of time (clubs, sports, music, arts, politics, etc).
-How are you enriched by these activities?
-(300 words max)
+4. Describe all types of extra-professional activities in which you have been or are still involved for a significant amount of time (clubs, sports, music, arts, politics, etc.).
+How are you enriched by these activities? (approximately 300 words)

 Simply discuss the range of activities you participate (or have participated) in – those that are major passions, and those that are “just fun” – clarifying their relative role and importance in your life.
 Be straightforward in how they enriched you – no need to strive for something “different” that no one has ever felt or experienced before….
 Imagine you are meeting with clients or superiors – between the business dealings (and perhaps over a drink); you and they might chat about non-work interests – approach this essay like such a conversation.
 Not quite as casual as with a peer, but still conversational, straightforward, and intended to connect on a person-to-person level.

-Optional Essay: Is there anything else that was not covered in your application that you would like to share with the admissions committee?
-(300 words max)
+Optional Essay: Is there anything else that was not covered in your application that you would like to share with the admissions committee? (approximately 300 words)

 Use the optional essay to explain anything that needs explaining and/or to give them one more reason to accept you.
 DON’T use it for a superficial summary, a restatement of your other essays, or anything similarly boring and trite.
 If you choose to write it, produce a tight, focused essay revealing something you haven’t yet discussed.